Interprofessional Health Sciences Campus

 The School offers a Master of Healthcare Administration degree that prepares individuals to assume leadership responsibilities in a variety of healthcare organizations.

-The School offers a Bachelor of Science in Interprofessional Health Sciences designed to prepare students for diverse degrees in the health sciences with concentrations in Exercise Science, Health Administration and Management, and Pharmaceutical Marketing.
+The School offers a Bachelor of Science in Interprofessional Health Sciences designed to prepare students for diverse degrees in the health sciences with concentrations in Exercise Science, Health Sciences Administration and Management, and Pharmaceutical and Health Sciences Marketing.

 The School offers a Master of Science in Occupational Therapy program designed to prepare healthcare practitioners who will: provide a broad range of patient care services to persons of all ages within the scope of occupation-based interventions addressing self-maintenance, self-care, school, work and play/leisure occupations; critically analyze and convey research information to provide a broad range of patient care services; conduct clinical research; and carry out administrative responsibilities.